EXPEmarcell/geb-template/README.md

 Geb Template
 =============

-A template project for the [Geb](http://gebish.org) Selenium wrapper using Gradle.
+This is the template project for the [Geb](http://gebish.org) Selenium wrapper using Gradle.
-This is not a project for when you want to use Geb to test your existing code; this is a project for when the goal is to write Geb that will execute.
+This is not a project for when you want to use Geb to test your existing code; this is a project for when the goal is to write Geb that will execute against some external application.

 Basic Usage
 =============